Skip to content

 Danger

-This app is still under early testing and not really for use outside of the Warren Lab
+This app is currently in early testing.
+It is not advised to use it outside of the Warren Lab.

 Danger

-⚠⚠ Make sure you are using a cloud database if your workers are on separate machines or an HPC cluster. ⚠⚠
+⚠⚠ Ensure you are using a cloud database if your workers are operating on separate machines or an HPC cluster. ⚠⚠

-The default database backend (sqlite) is not built for parallel connections from different computers.
-Your calculations will be slower and error-prone with sqlite.
+The default database backend (sqlite) is not designed for parallel connections from different computers.
+Your calculations will be slower and more prone to errors with sqlite.

-If you are seeing the error database is locked, then you have exceeded the capabilities of sqlite.
+If you encounter the error database is locked, it means you have exceeded the capabilities of sqlite.

-1) View input options and default settings of the structure-prediction.toolkit.fixed-composition workflow
+1) Familiarize yourself with the input options and default settings of the structure-prediction.toolkit.fixed-composition workflow.

 simmate workflows explore

-2) (optional) If you wish for prototype structures or known materials to be included at the start of your search, make sure you have loaded the data into your cloud database.
-This was covered in an earlier tutorial.
+2) (Optional) If you wish to include prototype structures or known materials at the start of your search, ensure you have loaded the data into your cloud database.
+This was discussed in a previous tutorial.

-3) Build our input yaml file (e.g. my_search.yaml).
-Be sure to look at the full example for best-practices.
+3) Create your input yaml file (e.g. my_search.yaml).
+Refer to the full example for best practices.

 workflow_name: structure-prediction.toolkit.fixed-composition